 Where to Shop If Not at the Mall?

-1. Start by shopping your own closet.
+1. Start by shopping in your own closet.
 Do you really need whatever you’re about to buy?
 Maybe you’re better off skipping the shopping trip entirely.

 2. If you do need something, start searching secondhand from thredup or your local thrift and consignment shops.